FifthXenia/.github/profile/readme.md

 <img align="right" width="200" src=".images/mesh-400x.jpg">

-- **We are developing [piletexod.us](https://www.piletexod.us) playground (202X):** a proof-of-work sangha, individuated questing platform, and data-driven, beyond-this-world, identity-crafting mesh.
+- **We are developing [piletexod.us](https://www.piletexod.us) playground (202X):** a proof-in-work sangha, individuated questing platform, and data-driven, beyond-this-world, identity-crafting mesh.

 > [!CAUTION]
 > What we take as our salvation and north star, can be our poison and ruin, when we refrain, and refuse, to holistically bear witness to the effects and interactions, regarding the whole.